iisab3lla/hr-buddy-ai-agent/README.md

 );
 ```

-The full database script is available at:
+The full script is available at:

 ```text
 database/schema.sql